Spinach and Egg Breakfast Casserole

 6. Then BAKE for 22 to 25 minutes, or until the casserole is golden brown on the bottom and around the edges.

-- Spinach and Egg Breakfast Casserole is a great meal to prep the night before and bake or reheat the next morning.
+- A great meal to prep the night before, and bake the next morning.

 - You can easily turn this spinach and egg breakfast casserole into 12 muffins and make them your breakfast on the go!
 And take them to work for a light and healthy lunch or snack.

-- You may want to double this recipe and bake it in a 13 x 9-inch pan so you’ll have leftovers.
+- Need more servings?
+Double the ingredients to this recipe and bake it in a 13 x 9-inch pan.
+This will give you leftovers too!

 - Swap out mozzarella and toss in cheddar or your favorite cheese.